Election 2018 - MI Vote Matters

 Every year, elected officials cast votes on issues that affect thousands of Michigan residents’ health and access to care and the hospitals and providers who serve our communities.
 That's why your vote is so critical to a healthier future for our state.
-The MHA keeps its members and healthcare advocates apprised of election activity, candidates' positions on key healthcare issues and more.
+Throughout the 2018 election, the MHA will keep its members and healthcare advocates apprised of election activity, candidates' positions on key healthcare issues and more.

 Election 2018: Important Dates to Remember